januff/stepzen-spotify-knowledge/README.md

 - **[Spotify OAuth 2.0 Tokens (in 3 Steps Total)](././getauth.md): Easily bundle an Access Token request with StepZen's @sequence directive**

-  > Where @materializer allows us to step through our API requests in implicit order, simply by descending through our type fields and dialing for dependent data, @sequence lets us step through API requests in explicit order.
+  > Where @materializer allows us to step through our API requests in implicit order, simply by descending through our type fields and back-filling secondary data, @sequence lets us step through API requests in explicit order.

 <br/>